soph2/MAiEye/README.md

 For example, I had changed the line annotations = glob.glob(str(annotations)+'*.xml') to annotations = glob.glob('*.xml') in the darkflow\utils\pascal_voc_clean_xml.py file.
 But I might have been mistaken about the format of the annotations directory and so might have passed the argument in incorrectly.

+@GioLomia When you first start training on custom data, you should overfit the network on a subset of images (3 - 5). keep training until you get perfect bounding boxes on those images with 0.9 confidence or greater.
+After that, begin training on the entire dataset.
+I had a similar issue and this fixed it for me.